SylphAI-Inc/AdalFlow/docs/source/tutorials/text_splitter.rst

 ::

-    Hello, this is lightrag.
+    Hello, this is adalflow.
 Please implement your splitter here.

 .. list-table:: Chunking Example Detailed